 Upcycling a Boat Oar as a Nautical Coat Rack

 I’ve hinted at it on Facebook and here on the blog that I would start focusing on cabin-themed projects this year.
-My in-laws built a GORGEOUS cabin in the North Georgia mountains (and it’s available to rent!), which means I get to add a new facet to my blog!
-And I’m kicking off that trend with this boat oar or wood paddle that I got from Maliasmark.
+My in-laws built a GORGEOUS cabin in the North Georgia mountains, which means I get to add a new facet to my blog!
+And I’m kicking off that trend with this boat oar or wood paddle that I recently acquired.
 It was the perfect size to upcycle into a nautical coat rack for the cabin.
 Read more ›

 DIY Draft Stopper from Flannel Shirts